What are the risk factors for endometrial cancer?

 Most of a woman's estrogen is produced by her ovaries, but fat tissue can change some other hormones into estrogens.
 Having more fat tissue can increase a woman's estrogen levels, which increases her endometrial cancer risk.
 In comparison with women who maintain a healthy weight, endometrial cancer is twice as common in overweight women, and more than three times as common in obese women.

 Tamoxifen is a drug that is used to prevent and treat breast cancer.
 Tamoxifen acts as an anti-estrogen in breast tissue, but it acts like an estrogen in the uterus.
-It can cause the uterine lining to grow, which increases the risk of endometrial cancer.
+In women who have gone through menopause, it can cause the uterine lining to grow, which increases the risk of endometrial cancer.

-The risk of developing endometrial cancer from tamoxifen is small -- about 1 in 500.
+The risk of developing endometrial cancer from tamoxifen is low (less than 1% per year).
 Women taking tamoxifen must balance this risk against the value of this drug in treating and preventing breast cancer.
-This is an issue women may want to discuss with their doctors.
+This is an issue women should discuss with their doctors.
 If you are taking tamoxifen, you should have yearly gynecologic exams and should be sure to report any abnormal bleeding, as this could be a sign of endometrial cancer.

 A certain type of ovarian tumor, the granulosa-theca cell tumor, often makes estrogen.
 Estrogen release by one of these tumors is not controlled the way hormone release from the ovaries is, which can sometimes lead to high estrogen levels.
 The resulting hormone imbalance can stimulate the endometrium and even lead to endometrial cancer.
 In fact, sometimes vaginal bleeding from endometrial cancer is the first symptom of one of these tumors.